davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 #### In API routes

-API routes only run on the server, never on the client.
-There's no SSR hydration happening here, so you don't need `useAsyncData` or `useFetch`.

-Use `$fetch` to call external APIs, or just call your logic directly:
+API routes only run on the server; there's no client or hydration so use `$fetch` or call your logic directly:

 ```js
 // server/api/posts.js